stuartlynne/qlmux_proxy/docker/README-docker-host.md

-# QLMux Proxy Docker Setup
+# QLMux Proxy Docker Setup - Host

 Running the QLMux Proxy in a container is a convienent way to run the proxy without having to install any dependencies on your host machine.

+This document describes how to run the QLMux Proxy in a container using the host network.
+This is the simplest way to run the container, and is equivlent to running the QLMux Proxy on the host machine itself but without having to install any dependencies on the host machine.

 The QLMux Proxy is to support *RaceDB* for: